Universal-Team/db/docs/_3ds/ndsforwarder.md

     Home Cooking.bin</code>.
 Custom banners can be located with the nds file or in
     <code>/3ds/forwarder/banners/</code></li>

+    <li>Custom Icons!
+They must be 4bit bmps and be named the same as the nds file.
+    If your nds file is <code>Jamal''s Home Cooking.nds</code> your custom icon should be <code>Jamal''s Home Cooking.bmp</code>.
+Custom icons can be located with the nds file or in <code>/3ds/forwarder/icons/</code></li>

     <li>Auto Random TID.
 This allows separate forwarders for romhacks that dont change
     TIDs</li>